-Many varieties are developed through the Pan Africa Bean Research Alliance (PABRA), a bean research network established in 1996 as a uniquely collaborative, multi-stakeholder platform of research for rural transformation that develops climate-resilient and high-yielding nutritious bean varieties and complementary technologies.
+Hundreds more varieties are developed through the Pan Africa Bean Research Alliance (PABRA), a bean research network established in 1996 as a uniquely collaborative, multi-stakeholder platform of research for rural transformation that develops improved beans and complementary technologies.
 PABRA aims to enhance food and nutrition security, incomes, resilience to climate change, and gender equality for improved rural and urban livelihoods in 32 African countries.

-To date, PABRA members have released 536 varieties of beans, developed in response to farmer and market demand, and made them available to more than 30 million households.
+To date, PABRA members have released 536 varieties of beans and made them available to more than 30 million households.
+Developed in response to farmer and market demand, the improved varieties are early-maturing, high in iron and zinc, climate-smart, and tolerant to droughts, pests, and diseases.
 Newer improved varieties have significantly replaced those from 1980s, which were still widely used in the 2000s.
 Common bean yields have increased in 14 countries over the past 20 years.
-Improved varieties, including biofortified ones, contribute to improved nutrition, health and household livelihoods.
+Currently, 45 new biofortified bean packed with high iron and zinc have been developed and made available to more than 10 million people across PABRA countries.
+Improved varieties, including biofortified ones, contribute to improved nutrition, health, and household livelihoods.
 These have made significant contributions to food security in most countries in Africa.